gzweigle/open-hybrid-piano/STATUS.md

 The Stem Piano G hardware and firmware in the repository works and is a very playable piano.

-The action frame and sensor mechanical system, as presently implemented, causes some note-to-note dynamics variation.
-This is unrelated to the firmware, software, or circuit boards.

-Documentation, code, and hardware for calibrating the CNY-70 sensor nonlinearity and note-to-note dyanamics variation is not yet posted.
+Depending on pianist skill, the piano accuracy may need further improvement.
+For example, the action frame and sensor mechanical system tolerances cause note-to-note dynamics variation.
+Also, sensor errors have been improved but are not zero.

 ## Major Historical Milestones

-### April 6, 2024 - Build Instructions
+### April 21, 2024 - Accuracy Improvement

-Detailed step-by-step design and build instructions for *stem piano g*.
+Improve CNY-70 related note-to-note inconsistency.
+Now the benefits of optional trimmer resistor are even smaller.
+Option without trimmers reduces the piano hardware cost.

 ### November 26, 2023 - Open Source Hybrid Piano, Digital Architecture